marciomat/reverse_engineering/picoctf/checkpass/README.md

 1. We have a long list of checks inside an `if` statement.
 And we have 32 lines of checks!
 Remeber that our password has 32 characeters?
 2. If all checks in the `if` statement are true, it calls the function `FUN_001066a0()`.
 And not surprisingly, this function prints `Success`!

-> Remember when I said this code has some obfuscation?
+> Note: Remember when I said this code has some obfuscation?
 This is the code of the function that prints `Success`:
 > ```c
 > void FUN_001066a0(void)
 >